Tanz0rz/haxe-fmod/extension/functions.md

 ## dsp_setcallback
 <!-- DSP::setCallback -->
-Cannot be bound.
-FMOD runs the callback on its mixer thread, and no Haxe target can execute code there.
+verdict: cannot FMOD runs the callback on its mixer thread, and no Haxe target can execute code there.
 Poll the unit from the game loop with Dsp.getMetering() or Dsp.getFftSpectrum() instead.

 ## dsp_setuserdata
 <!-- DSP::setUserData -->
+verdict: bound
 haxefmod covers this with Dsp.setUserData() and getUserData().
 The value is any Haxe value, it lives on the Haxe side keyed by the handle, and the entry is dropped when the handle is released.
 ```haxe
 import haxefmod.core.Dsp;